cprice-ping/Profile-API-Security/README.md

 * PI - AAD -- Used to create the PI API Definitions automatically
 * PI - ASE -- API Security Enforcer that PA is communicating with

-Environment Variables in the `docker-compose.yaml` can be used to configure this stack to your instances of PI ABS and P14C.
+Environment Variables in `./env_vars` can be used to configure this stack to your instances of PI ABS and P14C.

 ## Adding and Protecting an API with PI
 With this setup, the configuration of the APIs for PI is handled in the Application definition in PA.